Renzo1/Security_Auditors_Starter_Pack/Audit Methodology.md

 ### High-level Business Logic Simulation (Optional)

-- Validate the Business logic by simulating the using Machinations.
+- Validate the Business logic by simulating it with Machinations.
 - Recommended for complex systems and when they is ample time for the audit.

 &nbsp;